nelstrom/vim-pml/README.md

 ### Customizations ###

 The exuberant tags program supports over [40 programming languages][ctl], but it doesn’t know anything about PML.
 Luckily it’s quite easy to extend exuberant tags to support other languages, by adding rules to a `~/.ctags` file.
-In the repository for this plugin, you'll find a file called `ctags`.
+In the repository for this plugin, you'll find a file called [`ctags`][ctagrules].
 Append the contents of this file to your `~/.ctags` file.
 The exuberant tags site has more information on [extending ctags to support other languages][ctext].

 The taglist plugin needs to know where you have installed exuberant tags.
 You can find out by running `which ctags`.
 On my system, this returns "/usr/local/bin/ctags".
 Put this line in your vimrc file:

     let Tlist_Ctags_Cmd = "/usr/local/bin/ctags"

-You might also want to create mapping so that you can quickly toggle the taglist table of contents.
+You might also want to create a mapping so that you can quickly toggle the taglist table of contents.
 For example, if you put these lines in your vimrc:

     let mapleader = ","
     nmap <Leader>/ :TlistToggle<CR>